networkservicemesh/cmd-csi-driver/README.md

 ## How it Works

-This component is deployed as a container in the NSMGR DaemonSet and registered with the kubelet using the official CSI Node Driver Registrar image.
+This component can be deployed as a sidecar for the NSMGR or a separate pod and registered with the kubelet using the official CSI Node Driver Registrar image.
 The NSM CSI Driver and the NSMGR share the directory hosting the Network Service API Unix Domain Socket using a `hostPath` volume.
 An `emptyDir` volume cannot be used since the backing directory would be removed if the NSM CSI Driver pod is restarted,invalidating the mount into workload containers.

 When pods declare an ephemeral inline mount using this driver, the driver is invoked to mount the volume.
 The driver does a read-only bind mount of the directory containing the Network Service API Unix Domain Socket into the container at the requested target path.